What’s at Stake

 Haze is a major problem in national parks and wilderness areas, created in part by coal plants and other heavy industries that emit air pollution that obscures scenic views from the Grand Canyon to Yellowstone and beyond.

-Earthjustice is representing a coalition of groups in a lawsuit that challenges EPA’s gaping loophole for these especially dirty coal plants.
+In a series of court actions, Earthjustice has represented groups in lawsuits that challenge EPA’s gaping loophole and other inadequate pollution control plans for these especially dirty coal plants.